Differences Between Tendon, Muscle, and Ligament

 A tendon is a sturdy, elastic fibrous band of connective tissue at each end of a muscle.
 Tendons connect muscles to bones.
 On the other hand, ligaments attach or connect bones, forming joints.
 Ligaments are also flexible structures, but their elasticity is not as good as a tendon’s elasticity.
 Of course, muscles have the highest level of flexibility.
 The fundamental difference between tendons and ligaments is that tendons serve to move bones or structures it attaches to, while ligaments provide stability to the tow connecting bones.

-Bed Rest and Tendon Pain Recovery as Described by our Chiro
+Bed Rest and Tendonitis Pain Recovery as Described by our Chiro

 The common saying of “use-it-or-lose-it,” applies to tendons as much as it pertains to muscles.
 Bed rest, as recommended by so many, often led to more issues.
 When you rest entirely and avoid the use of muscles and tendon, they weaken.
 Therefore, in our center, our Chiros do not revert to this outdated method of pain management.
 We take steps to fix the root-cause so that you can return to an active life as soon as possible.

-Passive and General Treatment of Ligaments, Tendons, and Muscles
+Which is Better: Passive and General Treatment of Tendonitis and Tendinopathy?

 Aside from being painful, steroid injections are relatively short-lived.
 In fact, some may even get more pain than relief!
 And, there are those that have serious and even life-threatening complications.
 Injection of substances into a tendon has not been shown to be effective in clinical trials.
 In fact, steroidal injections can lead to additional or hidden damages that surface later.
 So, avoid the needle, don’t cover your problem with chemicals, and fix them.
 Let our Chiro help.
 In our centers, we combine passive and active therapies to give you the best chance for a complete recovery.
 Avoid chemical injections into soft tissue as they will cause further damage.
 Call us today and discover treatment options superior to medication and injection.

 Don’t eve ignore pain!
 If your car’s engine started knocking, would you ignore it?
 Then, why treat your body differently than a car that can easily be replaced?
 Neglect of minor health issues are the leading causes of disability.
 Also, ignoring a small issue is the common reason for surgery later.
 Don’t fall into this category.
 Fix problems before they become huge.